cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 These constraints often drive the choice of operating thresholds more directly than Precision or Recall alone.

-# Specificity (True Negative Rate)
+# TNR

-Specificity measures how well the system correctly identifies legitimate transactions as non-fraud.
+True Negative Rate (TNR) or Specificity measures how well the system correctly identifies legitimate transactions as non-fraud.

 For example, if there were 1000 legitimate transactions and the model flagged 50 of them incorrectly as fraud (FP), the calculation would be:

 $$
-\text{Specificity} = \frac{TN}{TN + FP} = \frac{950}{950 + 50} = 0.95 \text{ or } 95\%
+\text{TNR} = \frac{TN}{TN + FP} = \frac{950}{950 + 50} = 0.95 \text{ or } 95\%
 $$

-Specificity is often overlooked in fraud detection because it’s essentially the complement of the False Positive Rate (FPR):
+TNR is often overlooked in fraud detection because it’s essentially the complement of the False Positive Rate (FPR):

 $$
-\text{Specificity} = 1 - \text{FPR}
+\text{TNR} = 1 - \text{FPR}
 $$

-Specificity is typically very high in fraud detection systems because the number of legitimate transactions (TN) is much larger than the number of frauds or false positives.
+TNR is typically very high in fraud detection systems because the number of legitimate transactions (TN) is much larger than the number of frauds or false positives.

-Since Precision already focuses on avoiding false positives, and we typically assume we want to approve as many legitimate transactions as possible, Specificity doesn’t usually take center stage.
+Since Precision already focuses on avoiding false positives, and we typically assume we want to approve as many legitimate transactions as possible, TNR doesn’t usually take center stage.

-However, in some contexts, like regulatory requirements or customer experience, it’s important to keep FPR below a certain threshold, such as “FPR ≤ 0.1%,” which directly relates to maintaining high Specificity.
+However, in some contexts, like regulatory requirements or customer experience, it’s important to keep FPR below a certain threshold, such as “FPR ≤ 0.1%,” which directly relates to maintaining high TNR.

-# AUC-ROC (Area Under the ROC Curve)
+# AUC-ROC

-AUC-ROC measures a model’s ability to distinguish fraud from non-fraud across all possible thresholds.
+The Area Under the ROC Curve (AUC-ROC) measures a model’s ability to distinguish fraud from non-fraud across all possible thresholds.

 The ROC curve (Receiver Operating Characteristic) plots True Positive Rate (Recall) against False Positive Rate (FPR).